gbravo1/ThamnophilidaeGenomics/phyloacc/Readme.md

 ### *How target species were defined to run PhyloAcc?*

-Dry habitats rather represent one extreme in a contunium from humid/forested to dry/open environments.
+Dry habitats represent an extreme in a contunium from humid/forested to dry/open environments.
 Therefore, species may occur along different portions of such continuum, some being more prone to occur in dryier regions than others.
 Defining a binary variable of dry vs humid is not straightforward.

 Therefore, **three different** strategies were used to run PhyloAcc: